primitive/primitiveone/README.md

 4. Improve Google analytics implementation
 5. Content positioning / Roots and Fills
 6. How to set the location of page content when a static is set as the homepage

 7. Best practice: creating custom post/cpt blocks with filters (WP_Query)
 8. Best practice: chooing the right component (Image can be imported from various modules)
 9. Best practice: applying 'styled' to components imported from other modules
+10. Best practice: installing a theme or plugin to pervent access to WP frontend

 note: The two package.json / readme file locations are a bit confusing